Tullus Hostilius: Rivalry for the throne

-Tullus Hostilius was the grandson of Hostus Hostilius, who had fought alongside Romulus and died during the Sabine invasion of Rome.
-According to Plutarch, when Numa Pompilius died after a reign of forty-three years, his Pontifex Maximus Numa Marcius contended with Tullus Hostilius for the throne, but being defeated, he starved himself to death.
-Marcius's son, also named Numa Marcius, would serve as praefectus urbi under Tullus, and would be the father of Ancus Marcius, Tullus's successor.
+According to Plutarch, Numa's Pontifex Maximus, Numa Marcius, contended with Tullus Hostilius for the throne, but being defeated in the contest he starved himself to death.
+Numa Marcius's son, also named Numa Marcius, later served as praefectus urbi (city prefect) under Tullus, and would become the father of Tullus's successor Ancus Marcius.
+This detail illustrates how deeply intertwined the political networks of the early Roman monarchy were.